kedro-org/kedro/docs/source/tutorial/namespace_pipelines.md

     </details>

+* Update the catalog entries for `preprocessed_shuttles` and `preprocessed_companies` by appending the `data_processing` namespace.
+This is to ensure both datasets are still persisted when running the pipeline.

 ### Why do we need to provide explicit inputs and outputs?

 * When introducing a namespace you must tell Kedro which inputs/outputs live at the 'edges' of the namespace